Andre-ADPC/Vite-TS-Vue-React-Prj-Template-2025/README.md

 [VSCode](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (and disable Vetur).

 Refer to the `.vscode` configuration file for the recommended extensions.
-Should other IDEs be preferred, please refer to thier respective extension marketplaces for suitable equivalents.
+Should other IDEs be preferred, please refer to their respective extension marketplaces for suitable equivalents.

 ## Type Support for `.vue` Imports in TS